 - Happiest Season (2020)

-A lesbian Holiday movie with Kristen Stewart?
+A lesbian Holiday movie from the United States with Kristen Stewart?
 YES PLEASE!

 This movie is directed by lesbian director Clea DuVall (yeah, the girl from But I’m A Cheerleader, and as Clea has been making the lesbian community laugh for forever you can find here on our list with lesbian comedians).